-Energy use likely makes up a major part of every gallery’s carbon emissions and there are actually a number of small changes which can have an immediate impact.
+Energy use likely makes up a major part of every gallery’s carbon emissions.
+There are a number of simple small changes which can have an immediate impact, as well as larger changes which will bring down carbon emissions in the longer term.

-The single biggest small change is in changing to a more sustainable energy supplier.
+The single biggest change you can make is to switch to a more sustainable energy supplier.

 Not all providers are the same and some have much more environmentally and socially responsible policies than others.